HERB: Human-augmented Efficient Reinforcement learning for Bin-packing: DISCUSSION

 \subsection{Robotic System}

-Figure \ref{fig:packs} shows that HERB is capable of working with data from a real depth camera in a 0-shot manner, and without any fine-tuning.
+Fig. \ref{fig:packs} shows that HERB is capable of working with data from a real depth camera in a zero-shot manner, and without any fine-tuning.
 The model is robust to imperfect placements and real-world physics.
-As expected, due to the sim-to-real gap, the execution of the model in the real world (top two rows) diverges from the same sequence run in simulation (last row).
+As expected, due to the sim-to-real gap, the execution of the model in the real world (Fig.~\ref{fig:packs}) diverges from the same sequence run in simulation (Fig.~\ref{fig:models}).
 However, the prediction model remains within its learned distribution, successfully estimating poses that lead to a complete and stable packing arrangement.

-While prioritizing compactness may, in theory, maximize the number of objects packed, our robotic experiments (Sec.~\ref{sec:robotic}) indicate that a balanced trade-off between \emph{compactness} and \emph{stability} yields better results~($\alpha = 0.6$ i.e. CS0.6).
+Although prioritizing compactness can, in theory, maximize the number of objects packed, our robotic experiments (Sect.~\ref{sec:robotic}) indicate that a balanced trade-off between \emph{compactness} and \emph{stability} yields better results~($\alpha = 0.6$, i.e. CS0.6).
 For example, in Fig. \ref{fig:packs}, the egg carton flips in the CS0.9 setting, which could be due to the RL agent exploiting other objects to enhance compactness, something that results in a significant hindrance to the quality of the packing.

 The robotic system effectively executes sequences provided by BoxED.
 Human-guided sequences tend to prioritize placing stable objects first, creating a more reliable foundation for later placement of unstable or spherical objects, thereby improving overall packing stability.
-Importantly, by learning the continuous pose through RL the model implicitly acquired experience with challenging or potentially unstable configurations, adding a layer of reliability.
+Importantly, by learning the continuous pose through RL, the model implicitly acquired experience with challenging or potentially unstable configurations, adding a layer of reliability.
 Bin picking and packing in cluttered environments are very challenging problems, particularly from the dexterity point of view.
 By using constraints such as pre-determined grasps and top-down placements, these challenges can be mitigated but not completely alleviated.
 While addressing collisions and trajectory planning is out of the scope of this work, placement planning in continuous space is an important step towards more dexterous and versatile robotic agents.